 There are serious legal and financial consequences for impaired driving, including driving while intoxicated (alcohol intoxication) or driving while impaired by other drugs.
 Drivers under the age of 21 with a blood alcohol concentration (BAC) of .02 grams per cent (g%) or higher and drivers 21 years of age and older with a blood alcohol concentration (BAC) of .08 grams per cent (g%) or higher are presumed to be impaired and may be charged criminally.
-Louisiana also has container and noise ordinances.
+Louisiana and the City of Hammond also have open container and noise ordinances.